CBS Now Has “An Open Window” To Find A Buyer, Boosting Stock – Analyst

 Michael Nathanson, a veteran media analyst with MoffettNathanson, has raised his price target on CBS due to what he sees as the increased likelihood of the company being acquired.

 Things have moved quickly since Sunday’s ouster of chairman and CEO Les Moonves due to allegations of sexual misconduct.
-The terms of his exit stipulate that controlling shareholder National Amusements can’t move to merge CBS and Viacom for two years.
-But the companies’ boards could independently pursue deals, and CBS should once again be the belle of the M&A ball.
+The terms of his exit and the settlement of dueling lawsuits between CBS and controlling shareholder National Amusements stipulate that NAI can’t move to merge CBS and Viacom for two years.
+But the companies’ boards could independently pursue deals, and CBS is finishing a bumpy 2018 as the potential belle of the M&A ball.

 “While we are hard-pressed to name the buyer and NAI still has voting rights to approve any deal, CBS should likely trade higher as the rumor mill heats up,” Nathanson wrote in his report.
 “Stranger things have happened.”